EDF Energy joins Government’s Disability Confident campaign

 Janet Hogben, chief people officer at EDF Energy, said: “EDF Energy has always been committed to creating an inclusive working environment and we are proud to sign this pledge and join the Disability Confident campaign.

 “In order to recruit and retain the best and most diverse talent, we know that creating a culture of inclusion is fundamental.
 We want all employees to feel that they have the same opportunities to develop and thrive at EDF Energy.”
-For more information about EDF Energy's approach to diversity across the business visit:
+Visit our diversity page to find out more.

 For more information contact:Steph Aukstikalnis